 Parents love baby led weaning for the very fact that they have fewer steps to prepare food for the baby.

-You basically take whatever you’re planning to eat for yourself and give it to your baby to feed herself.
+You take whatever you’re planning to eat for yourself and give some to your baby to feed herself.
 Simple food like bananas, peas, and soft carrots are fantastic to start with.

-Of course, like most things, there are caveats—salt and honey are dangerous to babies, and you wouldn’t want to give her a jalapeño or anything spicy.
+Of course, like most things, you’ll find caveats—salt and honey are dangerous to babies, and you wouldn’t want to give her a jalapeño or anything spicy.

 Con: Less familiar to most people